Zenith is in a unique position to provide mental health services.

-Consider you are probably lucky to be here (you might not agree at this point), this may be a chance for you to explore and relook the priorities in your life.
+Consider how you are probably lucky to be here (you might not agree at this point).
+This may be a chance for you to explore and relook the priorities in your life.

 You probably already know what needs to be done and exactly how.

-But sometimes, what everybody needs is a little push, a little sharing and a guide to walk this path with you.
+But sometimes, what everybody needs is an empathic ear, a little sharing and a guide to walk this path with you.

-And sometimes, all it takes is for a psychologist to creat a safe space for you to explore and, you will be off courageously into the next path of in your life.
+And sometimes, all it takes is for a psychologist to create a safe space for you to explore, and you will be off courageously into the next path of your life.